jannaee/netview-express/README.md

 3. Run `npm start`, the app is now listening on port 3000 (Make sure you are not running anything on port 3000)
 4. Navigate to `http://localhost:3000/`in your browser, and experience the future.

-***Special Note: Sneak peek into this application with no content visit: [I'm an inline-style link](https://netview.netlify.com).
+***Special Note: Sneak peek into this application with no content visit: [Neview on Netlify](https://netview.netlify.com).
 This is a dev environment without the server working so this will only show you what the site looks like with no data loaded.

 ## Files
 I have included a directory called wireframes to show some of the design and process behind developing this web application.